 The Graduate Liberal Studies program at Rice University is designed for those who crave intellectual challenge at a world-class university.
-Two unique paths are available: the acclaimed Master of Liberal Studies (MLS) degree and the post-masters Diploma in Liberal Studies (DLS).
+Three paths are available: the acclaimed Master of Liberal Studies (MLS) degree, the post-masters Diploma in Liberal Studies (DLS), and Dual Credit Teacher Credentialing Graduate Certificates in English and History.

 Exploring liberal arts at a highly integrated level is not always possible in a career-focused undergraduate curriculum.
-MLS and DLS options are tailored toward working adults, retirees, and other non-traditional university students who wish to broaden their knowledge in fields they may not have studied in their earlier education.
+Each GLS option is tailored toward a wide range of students from recent graduates to working adults, retirees, teachers, and other non-traditional university students who wish to broaden their knowledge in fields they may not have studied in their earlier education.
 Courses are taught by distinguished Rice faculty and invited visiting faculty who maintain the high academic standards of Rice University.

-Both paths are designed for those who love to learn new ideas, explore new worlds, and enjoy meeting others who are part of the same expedition.
+All paths are designed for those who love to learn new ideas, explore new worlds, and enjoy meeting others who are part of the same expedition.
 By examining timeless, timely human questions within the humanities, social sciences, and natural sciences, students satisfy their curiosity about the world through art, literature, science, politics, human nature, and history.